liferay/liferay-docs/develop/tutorials/articles/290-modularity-and-osgi/01-the-benefits-of-modularity.markdown

 ### Dependencies [](id=dependencies)

 Modules have requirements and capabilities.
-The interaction between modules is a function of the capability of one satisfying the requirement of another and so on.
+Modules interact when one satisfies the requirement of another and thus provides functionality.
 Modules are published to artifact repositories, such as Maven Central.
 Module versioning schemes let you specify dependencies on particular module versions or version ranges.

 ### Reusability [](id=reusability)

-Modules that do their job well are hot commodities.
-They're reusable across projects, for different purposes.
+Modules that do their job well tend to become dependencies for multiple applications.
+Because they're reusable across projects, this saves resources in the container.
 As you discover helpful reliable modules, you'll use them again and again.

 It's time to design a modular application.